dqh725/cheeger.blog/_i18n/en/about.md

 Mobile: Cordova, Electron, Android
 {% endhighlight %}

-**Generic Skills**
 ---

-1. Worked as Ruby on Rails full-stack for 3 years, familar with rspec tool.
+1. Worked as full-stack Ruby on Rails software developer for 5 years, familar with rspec for TDD.
 2. Good knowledge of Database design and optimisation, especially in PostgreSQL.
-3. Experienced in using many ASW/Azure services, like EC2, Lambda, S3 and so on.
+3. Experienced in using many ASW/Azure services.
 4. General knowlege of linux (Ubuntu) commands, for server management.
 5. Big fan of *Ansible* for shell management.
 6. Familiar with web protocols, e.g. HTTP(S), TCP/IP, WebSocket and Shadowsocks protocols.